Data-Nish/my-learning-journey/README.md

 Python still occupies a high rank in the top ten of the PYPL PopularitY of Programming Language.

 # What is Python?
 Python is a tool, not a reptile.
-Python is a widely-used, interpreted, object-oriented, and high-level prohramming language with dynamic semantics (set of rules determing the program makes sense) used for general purpose programming.
+Python is a widely-used, interpreted, object-oriented, and high-level programming language with dynamic semantics (set of rules determing the program makes sense) used for general purpose programming.

 # What makes Python Special?
 Easy to learn